-This week we've got ProcessWire version 3.0.66, and this post takes an in-depth look at the new “Functional Fields” ProFields module, just released today.
+This post takes an in-depth look at the “Functional Fields” ProFields module.
 More

 This week's version includes some helpful UI updates to the tags feature available in our File and Image fields, which we'll be taking a closer look at in this post.
 Like many versions, this also includes some other updates consistent with submitted GitHub issue reports.